How To Handle Sick Or Injured Wildlife

 Important

-Should you encounter a potentially dangerous animal (e.g. snake or bat) DO NOT APPROACH OR TOUCH THE ANIMAL.
+Should you encounter a potentially dangerous animal (e.g. snake or bat), DO NOT APPROACH OR TOUCH THE ANIMAL.
 Contact a professional handler or wildlife carer to come and help.
 Wildlife carers who care for bats are vaccinated to ensure they can safely handle bats.
-Below are just three of the many wildlife organisations that can provide you with advice and support for injured or sick wildlife.

 Undefined